codebar/manual/_posts/2025-12-17-photo-guide.md

 ## Quick photography tips

-You don’t need expensive equipment to capture the fun and community spirit of a codebar event.
+You don’t need expensive equipment to capture the fun and community spirit of a codebar workshop.
 Here are some tips:

 - Natural light is best (stand near windows if possible).
-- Take a few versions of each shot—people blink!
+- Take a few versions of each shot — people blink!
 - Keep it candid but considerate: Don’t interrupt learning; take photos quickly and move on.
 - Prioritise comfort: If someone looks uncomfortable, don’t take the photo.